What the ACCC does

 About regulation of cash equity clearing and settlement services

-Australian Securities and Investment Commission and the Reserve Bank of Australia have primary regulatory oversight over cash equity clearing and settlement.
+The Australian Securities and Investment Commission and Reserve Bank of Australia have the main regulatory oversight over cash equity clearing and settlement.

 The ACCC has a role in dispute arbitration.